babybuddy/babybuddy-sandstorm/README.md

 1. Stop the development app (Ctrl-C).

-1. Make any necessary changes to Baby Buddy in the `babybuddy` folder.

-1. When finished, cd in to the `babdybuddy` folder.
+1. Move in to the `babdybuddy` folder.

         cd babybuddy

+1. Apply the patch using 3way merge so conflicts will be created.

+        git apply --3way ../sandstorm.patch

+1. Resolve any conflicts and make additional changes as needed.

 1. Add all files to git.

         git add --all

-1. Create a diff of the changes and save it to [`sandstorm.patch`](sandstorm.patch)
+1. Create a diff of the changes and save it to [`sandstorm.patch`](sandstorm.patch).

         git diff HEAD > ../sandstorm.patch

+1. Return to the main repository folder and start the vagrant dev instance.

+        cd ..
+        vagrant-spk dev

+If the patch update was successful, the new patch should apply cleanly during the build phase.